gh-gaurav/Reimbursement-Portal/README.md

 Make a file named requirements.txt in your root directory.
-Your requirements.txt must includes the following dependencies:
+Your requirements.txt must include the following dependencies:

 ```
 alembic==1.13.1